johnt84/GitHubWebHookTool/README.md

 * The current file extension to topic mappings (shown below) is stored in appsettings.json
 * Developed with Azure Functions 4.0/.Net 6
 * Contains a unit test app which uses MS Test .Net 6 and utilises the Moq 4.16 library to unit test the push service
+* There is also an AWS Lambda Funciton version of the GitHub WebHook
+  * Both the GitHub WebHook Azure Function and AWS Lambda Function utilise:
+    * Shared GitHubWebHookEngine Class Library (.Net 6)
+    * Shared Models Class Library (.Net 6)

 | File Extension  | Topic |
 | ------------- | ------------- |